zaxmaya/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the 'BEFORE' metrics, all the resources were set up and made accessible and exposed to the internet.
+The Virtual Machines didn't have restrictions on their Network Security Groups or built-in firewalls, and all other resources were openly available online without using Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the 'AFTER' metrics, the Network Security Groups were made much stricter.
+All traffic was blocked except for connections from my admin workstation.
+Additionally, built-in firewalls within Azure were used and Private Endpoints to secure all other resources.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/wpwk8BP.png)<br>